-Inside the temple, devotees have darshan of three deities.
-On the extreme left is Mata Kali Devi, the center representing two eyes of Naina Devi and to right side is idol of Lord Ganesh.
+Inside the temple, devotees have a darshan of three deities.
+On the extreme left is Mata Kali Devi, the center representing two eyes of Naina Devi, and to the right side is the idol of Lord Ganesh.
 After crossing the main gate, there is a big Peepal tree on the left side.
-On the right side of the temple there is an idol of Lord Hanuman.
+On the right side of the temple, there is an idol of Lord Hanuman.
 The main shrine of Naina Devi is bordered by two lion statues.

 During Nanda Ashtami, a big fair is organized in the Naina Devi temple and devotees come for darshan and take blessings.
-This Nanda Ashtami festival runs for 8 days in the premises of Naina Devi temple.
-A ceremony of statue immersion of Goddess Nanda Devi with her sister Naini Devi is celebrated on last day of the fair.
-Other holy occasions like Navaratri, Chaitra Fair etc. also witness huge number of devotees in the temple.
+This Nanda Ashtami festival runs for 8 days on the premises of Naina Devi temple.
+A ceremony of statue immersion of Goddess Nanda Devi with her sister Naini Devi is celebrated on the last day of the fair.
+Other holy occasions like Navaratri, Chaitra Fair, etc. also witness a huge number of devotees in the temple.

 Timings: 6 AM to 9.30 PM